CAMPUS CLIMATE – THE SALVATION ARMY College for Officer Training

 The physical resources, particularly instructional facilities, are designed, maintained and managed so that the College can fulfill all of its purposes.
 We seek to allow cadets to meet and achieve their educational objectives while living in a collective community of God-honoring and loving families and singles.
 Adequate and separate spaces are set apart for all educational and living functions and services that individuals and families would require including: 1) instruction, 2) support service, 3) food services, 4) administration, and 5) child care facilities.
 The Campus is a welcoming residential space and all cadets live on grounds with their immediate family (except adult children, in most cases) in separate or shared (for most singles) housing.

-The College campus consists of a 30-acre, nicely wooded campus, with numerous buildings and grassy areas between.
-A full size gymnasium, a smaller gym and work-out spaces and modern equipment exist either in dormitory settings or attached to the main instructional buildings for use by all adults and supervised youth.
-Equipment and opportunities for outside exercise and team play exist with a youth soccer field, walking/running paths and bicycle opportunities.
+In all respects, the campus is people-friendly with child, youth and adult space for active living.
+The campus contains a full-size gymnasium, a smaller gym and work-out spaces and modern equipment exist either in dormitory settings or attached to the main instructional buildings for use by all adults and supervised youth.
+Equipment and opportunities for outside exercise and team play exist with a youth soccer field, walking/running paths and bicycle opportunities and it is not at all unusual to encounter deer and other wildlife while exercising.
 Finally, a fully functional, licensed Family Care Center (similar to any licensed nursery and preschool) with two playgrounds and a separate staff is provided on-campus, with very modest expense to cadets/students and at reasonable, below-average-rate-for-the-area charge to some employees who need/elect this benefit.
-In all respects, the campus is people friendly with child, youth and adult space for active living.

 For instruction, sufficient equipment is set aside for every function required, either by individuals or, frequently, in a shared environment.
 Good facilities exist for the more limited public performances by cadets in a large (250+ seating) auditorium and a similar, attractive chapel (200+ seating).
 Most classrooms are smaller (capacity 18 to 36), however, 2 are intermediate in size (45 to 56 capacity) and the auditorium also serves as a lecture hall.
 A piano laboratory and music room (for band and ensemble instrumental practice/playing) are also available to individuals and cadet groups (along with a number of differing musical instruments, brass and string) and are used for appropriate instruction.